 A Ubuntu 16.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install the required PHP modules:

 Next, run the commands below to enable

 Step 3.
 Install phpMyAdmin on Ubuntu 16.04 LTS (Xenial Xerus).

 To installing phpMyAdmin quickly on Ubuntu 16.04 by running the following command:

-Important, this step will ask you to select the web server where the application would be installed, it is mandatory that you select with the spacebar “Apache” Server or your designate, not doing this will cause the files wont’t be copied correctly and then can not find the installed application.
+Important, this step will ask you to select the webserver where the application would be installed, it is mandatory that you select with the spacebar “Apache” Server or your designate, not doing this will cause the files won’t be copied correctly and then can not find the installed application.

 The only thing we need to do is explicitly enable the